For Rabbis and Cantors

 Are you thinking of having children?

-Anyone born into a Jewish family who is thinking of starting or adding to a family should discuss carrier screening with a doctor or genetic counselor.
+Anyone with Jewish heritage or an interfaith couple who is thinking of starting or adding to a family, should have carrier screening.

 Have you been screened for Jewish genetic diseases?
-If so so you have a copy of your results.
+If so do you have a copy of your results.

 You can go to your own doctor or the genetics program at a local hospital.
 The easiest place to start is usually at the women’s OB/GYN.